jainsaarthak/rock-paper-scissors/_posts/2019-09-18-first-draft.md

 print(f'the computer chose "{computer_choice}"')
 ```

-Thinking about a larger system, this could be an entire module, a database search, algorithm process and return of value that could take days or weeks to develop.
+When thinking about a larger system, this could be an entire module, with a database search, an fancy algorithm to process data and return of value that could take days or weeks to develop.
 The nice thing with the *Fake it until you make it*, is that you can make a conscious choice of delaying work you know that has to be done.

 But what do you gain with that?

 You gain a view of the integration of the parts.

 Hopefully you will se more value in the parts that work together than the parts not yet implemented.
 You might even get valuable feedback from the customer even if the computer chooses only rock.
+And that is more important than what you think about that new database technology that you want to use in this project.

 ## The "battle" algorithm